useflashpunk/useflashpunk.github.io/_posts/2001-01-04-sound-effects.md

 This embeds the sound effects and assigns it to a variable called SHOOT, so we can access it.

-Playing sounds
---
+<h2 id="playing-sounds">Playing sounds</h2>

-Sounds in FlashPunk are created and played using [Sfx][2] objects.
+Sounds in FlashPunk are created and played using [Sfx][] objects.
 Here, I'll create a Sfx object from our embedded sound and assign it to a variable in our Player:

 {% highlight actionscript %}
 package